INFORMSJoC/2021.0076/README.md

 pip install -r requirements.txt

 ### Preparing the datasets
+The cleaning process of the Lending club credit dataset is described in subsection 3.1 of the paper, and the cleaned dataset can be obtained by extracting the zip file in the data folder.
-download Vesta credit dataset from https://www.kaggle.com/competitions/ieee-fraud-detection/data
+Download Vesta credit dataset from https://www.kaggle.com/competitions/ieee-fraud-detection/data, and run feature_engineering.py to perform feature engineering.